What Can You Do With Natural Language Processing?

 th might appear 2648 or 5895 times depends only on the size of your set of documents and it is irrelevant for the success of the method.
 What it is relevant is just the relative frequency in your set of documents and thus the respective ranking.

-Once you have build this language model you can use it to identify the language in which a document is written.
-You just have to apply the same procedure to build a document model of the text that you are trying to identify.
+Once you have built this language model, you can use it to identify the language in which a document is written.
+You have to apply the same procedure to build a document model of the text that you are trying to identify.
 So, you end up with a ranking of the frequencies of k-gram in the document.

 Finally, you calculate the differences between the rankings in the document and the ones for each language model you have.
 You could calculate this distance metric with many statistical formulas, but the paper uses a simple out-of-place method.

 The method consists of comparing the position in each language model.
 For each position, you add a number equivalent to the differences of ranks between each language model and the document model.
 For example, if the language model for English put